 2.2.1.
-Leighton tube method:
+Leighton tube or other appropriate cell culture flasks or plates method

-- Seed a suspension of PK-15 cells at a concentration of 2 x 105 cells/ml into Leighton tubes with a cover-slip. - ii) Incubate the cultures for 1-2 days at 37°C until they reach 70-80% confluency. - iii) Inactivate the sera for 30 minutes at 56°C. For international trade purposes, it is best to test with an initial serum dilution of 1/5 (1/10 final dilution). - iv) Incubate the diluted serum with an equal volume of a virus suspension that contains 200 TCID50 of CSFV for 1-2 hours at 37°C; in this way, a constant amount of CSFV of 100 TCID50 is used for each reaction well. - v) Remove the cover-slips from the Leighton tubes, wash briefly in serum-free medium, overlay the cell sheet with the serum/virus mixture (from step iv) and incubate for 1 hour at 37°C in a humid atmosphere. - vi) Place the cover-slip in a clean Leighton tube and incubate the cultures in maintenance medium for 2 more days. - vii) Remove the cover-slips from the Leighton tubes, wash the monolayers twice for 5 minutes each in PBS, pH 7.2, fix in pure acetone for 10 minutes and stain with the working dilution of the conjugate for 30 minutes at 37°C before washing. - viii) Mount the cover-slips on grease-free microscope slides with 90% carbonate/bicarbonate buffered glycerol, pH>8.0, and examine for fluorescence.
+- Seed a suspension of PK-15 cells at a concentration of 2×10^5 cells/ml into Leighton tubes with a cover-slip, or other appropriate cell culture flasks or plates. - ii) Incubate the cultures for 1-2 days at 37°C until they reach 70-80% confluency. - iii) Inactivate the complement in the sera by incubation for 30 minutes at 56°C. For international trade purposes, it is best to test with an initial serum dilution of 1/5 (1/10 final dilution). - iv) Incubate the diluted serum with an equal volume of a virus suspension that contains 200 TCID50 of CSFV for 1-2 hours at 37°C; in this way, a constant amount of CSFV of 100 TCID50 is used for each reaction well. - v) Discard the medium from the cell cultures, overlay the cell sheet with the serum/virus mixture (from step iv) and incubate for 1 hour at 37°C in a humid atmosphere. - vi) Put an appropriate volume of maintenance medium into the cell cultures for 2-3 more days. - vii) Discard the medium from the cell culture, wash the monolayers twice for 5 minutes each in PBS, pH 7.2, fix in pure acetone or paraformaldehyde for 30 minutes and stain with the working dilution of the conjugate for 30 minutes at 37°C before washing. - viii) If Leighton tubes are used, mount the cover-slips on grease-free microscope slides with 90% carbonate/bicarbonate buffered glycerol, pH>8.0, and examine for fluorescence.
+If a cell culture flask or plate is used, put an appropriate volume of PBS into it to prevent the cells from over-drying before fluorescence examination.